vanyle/vanyle.github.io/src/posts/on_devx.md

 <br>

 Let's take an example.
-I was working on a server which needed to connect to a database at startup.
+I was working on a server which needed to connect to a database when starting.
-If I forgot to connect to my VPN, the server would be unable to contact the database, but a helpful "Cannot reach the database", it throw an exception in an unrelated part of the code because of an object which normally came from the database being null.
+If I forgot to connect to my VPN, the server would be unable to contact the database, but instead of a helpful "Cannot reach the database" message, it threw an exception in an unrelated part of the code because of an object (which normally was initialized using from the database) being null.

 <br>